nussl/nussl/README.md

 dummy_signal = nussl.AudioSignal()

 # Create some separation object with desired config.
-# This will use the 2DFT algorithm, but every method
+# This will use the 2DFT algorithm, but since interaction
-# in nussl has interaction implemented.
+# is implemented in the base separation object, it is
+# available to every algorithm.
 ft2d = nussl.separation.primitive.FT2D(dummy_signal)

 # Launch the Gradio interface.
 Use `share=True` to make